Web LINKS every RV and Camper owner Must Have before going on the road.

 Thousand Trails: Thousand Trails is a well established RV Resort membership company, now owned by Equity Lifestyle Properties.
 There is a complex relationship between the different companies, and the rates for membership can be confusing to say the least.

-But, be warned, do your homework, to get the most for your money from this company, and most of the other companies.
+But, be warned, if you are looking to purchase a membership, do your homework, to get the most for your money from this company, as with most of the other companies.

-They have many different memberships, both old and new.
-Some they sell, and some you can buy from an existing member, and pay to have their membership transferred to you.Do your research!
+They have many different memberships, both old and new, that you can purchase.
+Some memberships they sell, and some you can buy from an existing member, or a re-sell company.
+If you purchase an existing membership and pay to have their membership transferred to you, you need to get the member's contract number, and check with TT to see what the new contract rules and restrictions will be, along with the actual transfer costs.

-Encore RV Resorts - RVandGo, Encore (also known as RVabdGo is a large company that owns several hundred campgrounds situated in 27 states.
-They are normally nice campgrounds with mice amenities, and they do try to keep their facilities in good condition for their member campers.
+Encore RV Resorts - RVandGo, Encore (also referred to as RVandGo is a large company that owns several hundred campgrounds situated in 27 states.
+They are typically very nice campgrounds with nice amenities, and they do try to keep their facilities in good condition for their member campers.

 A member can get discounted pricing on their reservations of as much as 20%.
 Discounts are not as plentiful during their "peak" season though.